zzj-bj/SCHISM_Z/docs/ini.md

 ## [Data]
 Configures data handling.

 - `crop_size`: Size of image crops.
-Default value is 224px.
+The default value is 224px.
 - `img_res`: Resolution to resize crops during training and inference.
-Default value is 560px.
+The default value is 560px.
 - `num_samples`: Number of samples to use.
-Default value is 500 samples.
+The default value is 500 samples.
-- `ignore_background` : Should the background class be ignored during training and inference.
-If set to True, `num_class` should be decreased by one.
+- `ignore_background`: Set whether the background class be ignored during training and inference.
+If set to True, `num_classes` should be decreased by one.

-Note that during a training, images are split into crops of user-defined size (`crop_size`), then resized to `img_res` to ensure compatibility with various machines and GPUs while preserving detail.
+During training, images are split into crops of user-defined size (`crop_size`), then resized to `img_res` to ensure compatibility with various machines and GPUs while preserving detail.
 The same process is applied during inference, with patches reassembled into the original image.